 Homestead protection, which is arguably the most important protection, is the fourth protection under Florida Law.
 This is the only

 There are three different types of protection, which may overlap when you die:

 - For tax purposes

 - For purposes of descent and devise.

-For tax purposes, the property is reassessed for tax purposes and this protection caps the amount of taxes your homestead can go up per year: 3%.
+For tax purposes, the property is reassessed, and this protection caps the amount of taxes your homestead can go up per year: 3%.

-For purposes of decent and devise, this protection aims to not leave your spouse or children homeless.
+For purposes of descent and devise, this protection aims to not leave your spouse or children homeless.

 - If neither the decedent nor surviving spouse has another child outside their marriage, the surviving spouse inherits 100% of the estate.

 - If the decedent or the surviving spouse has another child from outside the marriage, the surviving spouse inherits 100% of the probated estate.

 The law on wills, estates, and homestead can be very complex.
 Make sure you engage an attorney in the preparation of these documents to ensure your wishes are achieved.
 Call Lulich Attorneys and Consultants for any legal questions!
 Offices located Sebastian, Vero Beach, Florida.
 (772) 589-5500